BurnedLand/Reports/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-** Faction, Race**
+**Name, Faction, Race**
-Player faction, Horde Or Alliance.
+Player name, player faction, Horde Or Alliance.
 The name of your race.
 Ie Undead, Human, ect.

 **Name, Type**
 Name of the Item/Quest/Spell/Npc etc.